Merthurian/ticker/README.md

 ## ticker.py

 A Bitcoin price ticker for the command line.
-Intended to be run inside a tmux window.
+Intended to be run inside a tmux pane.

 Default is GBP.
 Use any currency supported by the coindesk api.